-Mullican Canyon Trail Professional Review and Guide
+Mullican Canyon Trail Professional Guide

 "This short trail runs between Apache Maid Fire Lookout Trail and FR 229.
 The trail, which is rough and rutted in places, describes a wide loop around Apache Maid Mountain.
 Initially, it runs over the open plateau, falling off gradually toward Wet Beaver Creek and Hog Hill.
 After the intersection with FR 9243H, the trail dips gradually into Mullican Canyon, a narrow, fairly shallow canyon that is rimmed with the black lava rocks that abound in this region.